Skin: Birds and reptiles

 The epidermis of birds and reptiles is closer to that of mammals, with a layer of dead keratin-filled cells at the surface, to help reduce water loss.
 A similar pattern is also seen in some of the more terrestrial amphibians such as toads.
-However, in all of these animals there is no clear differentiation of the epidermis into distinct layers, as occurs in humans, with the change in cell type being relatively gradual.
+In these animals, there is no clear differentiation of the epidermis into distinct layers initially, as occurs in humans, with the change in cell type being relatively gradual.
 The mammalian epidermis always possesses at least a stratum germinativum and stratum corneum, but the other intermediate layers found in humans are not always distinguishable.

 Hair is a distinctive feature of mammalian skin, while feathers are (at least among living species) similarly unique to birds.

 Birds and reptiles have relatively few skin glands, although there may be a few structures for specific purposes, such as pheromone-secreting cells in some reptiles, or the uropygial gland of most birds.

 Development

 Cutaneous structures arise from the epidermis and include a variety of features such as hair, feathers, claws and nails.
 During embryogenesis, the epidermis splits into two layers: the periderm (which is lost) and the basal layer.
 The basal layer is a stem cell layer and through asymmetrical divisions, becomes the source of skin cells throughout life.
 It is maintained as a stem cell layer through an autocrine signal, TGF alpha, and through paracrine signaling from FGF7 (keratinocyte growth factor) produced by the dermis below the basal cells.
 In mice, over-expression of these factors leads to an overproduction of granular cells and thick skin.

+Hair and feathers are formed in a regular pattern and it is believed to be the result of a reaction-diffusion system.
+This reaction-diffusion system combines an activator, Sonic hedgehog, with an inhibitor, BMP4 or BMP2, to form clusters of cells in a regular pattern.
+Sonic hedgehog-expressing epidermal cells induce the condensation of cells in the mesoderm.
+The clusters of mesodermal cells signal back to the epidermis to form the appropriate structure for that position.
+BMP signals from the epidermis inhibit the formation of placodes in nearby ectoderm.

 It is believed that the mesoderm defines the pattern.
 The epidermis instructs the mesodermal cells to condense and then the mesoderm instructs the epidermis of what structure to make through a series of reciprocal inductions.
 Transplantation experiments involving frog and newt epidermis indicated that the mesodermal signals are conserved between species but the epidermal response is species-specific meaning that the mesoderm instructs the epidermis of its position and the epidermis uses this information to make a specific structure.